ghkhashayar/docs/docs/widgets.md

 #### tableColumns
 `returns: Sanjab\Helpers\TableColumn[]`

-Creating table columns manually if a widget need more than one column in list.
+Creating table columns manually if a widget needs more than one column in the list.

 ##### Table Column Properties

 ##### key
 `type: string`

-Key of response to show on column.
+Key of response to show on a column.

 ##### sortable
 `type: boolean`